Graduate Courses in Education – Spring 2015

-The Internet and K-12 Education relates educational theory and practice to applications of the Internet, applying content from educational foundations, curriculum, and research.
-This is a required course in the Teaching Writing & Literacy Certificate.
+This course relates educational theory and practice to applications of the Internet, applying content from educational foundations, curriculum, and research.
+(3 credits) This is a required course in the Teaching Writing & Literacy Certificate.

-Literature for children and adolescents, approaches for using literature in the school curriculum.
+Literature for children and adolescents, approaches for using such literature in the school curriculum.
+(3 credits)

 Considering a Masters Degree Program?